NYPL/metadata-documentation/workflows/remediation/deleting.md

 # See Also
 - [MMS Database › Navigation 🔒](https://github.com/NYPL/metadata-tools/blob/master/_mms-database-and-sql-queries/mms-db_navigation.md#descriptive-metadata) for details on accessing the MODS XML of deleted item, container, and collection records
-- [Troubleshooting Issues › Capture Record Issues in MMS](/metadata-documentation/workflows/troubleshooting/#capture-record-issues-in-mms) for troubleshooting workflows in cases where capture records appear with no assets or an inaccurate captured status